mathworks/thingspeak-arduino/README.md

 * Arduino or compatible using a wired or Wi-Fi ethernet shield (we have tested with Uno and Mega)
 * Arduino Yun running OpenWRT-Yun Release 1.5.3 (November 13th, 2014) or later.
 There are known issues with earlier versions.
 Visit this page to get the latest version.
 * Particle Core or Photon (Formally Spark)

-## Terms Used:
-* **Public Channel:** A channel that can be viewed on ThingSpeak with data that can be read by anybody.
-Writing requires an API Key.
-* **Private Channel:** A channel which only the owner can view and whose data can only be accessed by providing an API Key.
-* **Fields:** Each channel can have up to 8 fields.
-One field is created by default.

 ## Examples: